 The complex will have flexible teaching spaces, a black box theater, and large workspaces for student projects.
 By constructing this complex, the university will be able to better serve the diverse, collaborative needs of the student body.

-The Performing Arts Center will be designed specifically for musical theater.
+The Music Performance Theater will be designed specifically for musical theater.
 It was selected based upon strong student interest, but also because this medium integrates music, theater, dance, and technology.
 Once complete, the theater will have a large stage, an expansive back-stage and wings, a very high ceiling over the stage and an ability to fly sets, and a pit for an orchestra.

 This facility will be a premier center for cybersecurity education, research, and service to corporations and governments.
 The Institute will contain state-of-the-art simulation facilities to produce highly educated and experienced professionals who are positioned to solve the world’s most critical cybersecurity problems, both now and in the future.